Show Story

 Sam had been carrying the ring for weeks.

 He had the whole thing planned — the when, the where, the timing.
 He'd thought it through the way you think through something that matters.
-And then he bought tickets to a Martin Amini show in Miami, and Natalie got excited, and they made it a date night, and Sam figured he'd save the proposal for after.
+And then he bought tickets to a Martin Amini show, and Natalie got excited, and they made it a date night, and Sam figured he'd save the proposal for after.

 Martin had other ideas.
 Not that he knew that.